 From Sydney, based in Bangkok.
 Have done business everywhere from San Francisco to London to Hong Kong.

-I write about systems and strategy (and more) at https://aaronlynn.com/
+I write about systems, business strategy and productivity at https://aaronlynn.com/

 As someone who has been a young, successful entrepreneur and is fast-becoming a middle-aged one, 3 weak habits come to mind.

 Young entrepreneurs, especially if they become successful early, put a lot of pressure on themselves and this results in a blowout in time off.